 The best housekeeping personnel are extremely observant and not assumptive.
 They cast a wide net for cleaning -- including places like under the bed.

 They can rearrange things slightly, but should never move your possessions.
-And they should not take away anything unless it's in the garbage or recycling bin – not newspapers, half-empty water bottles, or shopping bags.
-It's infuriating when the maid takes your razor or half-eaten candy bar.
+And they should not take away anything unless it's in the garbage or recycling bin.
+They should not remove newspapers, half-empty water bottles, or shopping bags.
+It's infuriating when the maid takes your razor, shower cap, or unfinished candy bar.

 Housekeeping should be silent.
-A hotel fails if housekeeping wakens a guest, or if maids can be heard socializing or playing a TV or radio in a room.
+A hotel fails if housekeepers' chatter awakens a guest, or if maids can be heard socializing or playing a TV or radio in a room.

 Knowing Their Terrain

 A fine hotel's staffers do not wear blinkers.
 All personnel above the level of housekeeper should know what's what.
 They should be able to tell a guest where everything is situated in the hotel: services, dining, entertainment.
 They should know hours, charges, policies.